 - realising there must be more to life than this.

-All of these realisations are crushingly devastating, I’ve been there.
+All of these realisations are crushingly devastating.
 The downsides to awareness may sound like a good reason not to practice, but at some point in our lives we face a choice: keep living on the surface, keeping up appearances, living on autopilot or connecting to ourselves on a deeper level, exploring our inner space and emerging from the inner journey with a new perspective on life.

 A life of awareness isn’t fun or easy.
 It can still be painful and hard at times, but it’s the only choice for me.
 Awareness opens the door to the fullest potential and has given me meaning instead of that gaping hole I felt in my life.